plambert/guard.cr/README.md

 Simple assertion macros to make code a little clearer.

 Why?
-The static code analysis tool [ameba](https://github.com/crystal-ameba/ameba) has a rule called `Style/GuardClause` which is described as "Check for conditionals that can be replaced with guard clauses."
+The static code analysis tool [ameba](https://github.com/crystal-ameba/ameba) has a rule called `Style/GuardClause` which is described as “Check for conditionals that can be replaced with guard clauses.”
-It's a generally good idea; for example, instead of writing this:
+It’s a generally good idea; for example, instead of writing this:

 ```crystal
 def my_method